-- a.
-Ballots shall not be counted until polls have closed on the last day of the elections (with the exception of staying informed on voter engagement).
-The Elections Coordinator, Ethics Board Coordinator and the Student Representation and Governance Advisor or the advisor's designee shall count and/or supervise the counting of the ballots once polls have closed. - (1) The Elections Coordinator is not permitted to use the voting software to reveal candidate standings or vote count numbers to anyone during the time of the election.
-Voting software should only be used for the purposes of working on the election and staying informed on voter engagement. - b.
-In order to protect the privacy of voters, ballots, once cast, shall not be viewed by any candidate, initiative sponsor, referendum sponsor, poll worker, or person otherwise involved in a campaign until the official counting after the close of the elections. - (1) In the event of legal right to view ballots, names and other means of personal 25 identification shall be stricken from the ballot.
+(1) Ballots shall not be counted until polls have closed on the last day of the elections (with the exception of staying informed on voter engagement).
+The Elections Coordinator, Ethics Board Coordinator and the AS Student Representation and Governance Coordinator or the advisor's designee shall count and/or supervise the counting of the ballots once polls have closed.

-- c.
-On the ballots for Executive Board and Student Senate positions, winners will be determined through the process of ranked voting and the Instant Run-off Process described below in this Code.
-This means that voters are able to rank as many, or as few, preferred candidates as they wish. - d.
-Initiatives and referenda will pass or fail based on whether the negative or affirmative choice receives the majority of votes.
+- (2) The Elections Coordinator is not permitted to use the voting software to reveal candidate standings or vote count numbers to anyone during the time of the election.
+Voting software should only be used for the purposes of working on the election and staying informed on voter engagement. - (3) In order to protect the privacy of voters, ballots, once cast, shall not be viewed by any candidate, initiative sponsor, referendum sponsor, poll worker, or person otherwise involved in a campaign until the official counting after the close of the elections. - (a) In the event of legal right to view ballots, names and other means of personal identification shall be stricken from the ballot. - (4) On the ballots for Executive Board and Student Senate positions, winners will be determined through the process of ranked voting and the Instant Run-off Process described in Article 3 of this code. - (5) Initiatives and referenda will pass or fail based on whether the negative or affirmative choice receives the majority of votes.

 XII.
-Disqualification of a Winning Candidate
+Disqualification of a winning Candidate